20 Signs That A Woman Has Not Been Sexually Active

 8. Lack of Sexual Desire:

 Women who have not been sexually active may lack sexual desire.
 They may not be interested in sex or may not feel sexually attracted to anyone.
-A lack of sexual desire can be a sign that a woman has not been sexually active.
+A lack of sexual desire can indicate that a woman has not been sexually active.

 9. Lack of Sexual Fantasies: